Trey Lance: 2021

 During a Week 4 28–21 loss to the Seattle Seahawks, Lance saw his first significant playing time when he relieved an injured Garoppolo in the second half.
 Lance completed nine of 18 passes for 157 yards and two touchdowns and rushed seven times for 41 yards and a two-point conversion.
 Due to Garoppolo's injury, Lance was named the starter for the following week's game against the Arizona Cardinals.
 Lance completed 15-of-29 passes for 192 yards and an interception while also rushing 16 times for 89 yards in the 17–10 road loss.
 Following the game, it was announced Lance suffered a sprained knee.
 The injury made him unavailable for the Week 7 matchup against the Indianapolis Colts, with Nate Sudfeld replacing Lance as the second option behind a returning Garoppolo.
 Lance returned as Garoppolo's backup during the next week's 33–22 victory over the Chicago Bears.
 Lance did not take field again until the 49ers' final drive against the Jacksonville Jaguars in Week 11.
 He rushed for seven yards before taking the victory formation to complete the 30–10 road victory.

 Lance remained the second-string quarterback for the next five weeks until Garoppolo suffered a thumb injury during a 20–17 road loss to the Tennessee Titans.
 Making his second start in Week 17 against the Houston Texans, Lance threw for 249 yards, two touchdowns, and an interception during the 23–7 victory, earning Lance his first career win.
 Lance's start marked his final appearance in 2021 after Garoppolo returned for the regular season finale against the Los Angeles Rams.
 Lance held a backup role during the 49ers' playoff run, which concluded with a road loss to the Rams in the NFC Championship Game.
 Following the season, Lance revealed he spent the year battling a right index finger injury he suffered in a preseason game against the Las Vegas Raiders.

 2022

-Lance was named the starter over Garoppolo for the season, but only appeared in two games before suffering a season-ending ankle injury against the Seahawks in Week 2.
+Lance was named the starter over Garoppolo for the season, but only appeared in two games before suffering a season-ending ankle injury against the Seahawks in Week 2 that required surgery.
 His only full game of the season was the season opener against the Bears, where he completed 13-of-28 passes for 164 yards and an interception in a 19–10 road loss.
-Lance had a second surgery on his ankle to remove hardware causing irritation.